 It creates a result color with the luminance of the base color and the hue and saturation of the blend color.
 This preserves the gray levels in the image and is useful for coloring monochrome images and for tinting color images.

 It creates a result color with the hue and saturation of the base color and the luminance of the blend color.
-This mode creates the inverse effect of Color mode.
+This mode creates the inverse effect of the Color mode.

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.